“Why would you ever leave Hawaii?”

 So here I was, back in the Evergreen State, working nights as a bartender and renting a small room just to save every penny I could for my goal.
 It took about three months to save before I bought my ticket and announced my plan to friends and family.

 The support I received from everyone was astonishing.

 I had finally ceased the doubt in their minds.

-I knew that I wanted to travel to different countries and work with many influential causes and projects to help make a difference on the effects on wild life.
+I knew that I wanted to travel to different countries, to work with many influential causes & projects while helping make a difference on the effects on wild life.

-When I was in Thailand I found my true passion: Advocating for animals exploited for entertainment and educating travelers on how to support responsible tourism.
+When I was in Thailand I found my true passion: Advocating for animals exploited for tourism entertainment & educating travelers on how to support responsible tourism.

 While I was on my first trip to Southeast Asia, I went looking for my purpose.

 With my marketing background & passion for wildlife conservation & travel, I knew I needed to integrate them into a resource that could truly make a difference.